Steven Tanger Center for the Performing Arts

 Steven Tanger Center for the Performing Arts in downtown Greensboro, North Carolina is an $88 million 3,023-seat performing arts facility.
 Its first public performance was a September 2021 concert which was followed by an official opening in November 2021.
 It replaces the 2,400-seat War Memorial Auditorium in the Greensboro Coliseum Complex; the auditorium was torn down in October 2014.
 The Community Foundation of Greater Greensboro raised $35 million privately, to be paid over ten years.
 The city of Greensboro is paying $30 million.
 Construction was delayed a year so the foundation could get a $25 million bank loan to guarantee its contribution.
-The Greensboro Symphony and Guilford College's Bryan Series are expected to use the facility.
-The facility will also host Broadway productions and concerts.
+The Greensboro Symphony and Guilford College's Bryan Series frequently use the facility.
+The facility will also hosts Broadway productions and concerts.
 The facility is named for Steven Tanger, CEO of Tanger Factory Outlet Centers, who pledged $7.5 million toward the project in 2013.
 After working for a year, a task force recommended a state of the art center in February 2013.
 Groundbreaking was held April 26, 2017 and the first work took place July 13.